 Where permitted, goldfish are the best option for your pond.
 They’re relatively small (although some are known to grow up to a foot), less destructive, and don’t habitually eat plants.
 Koi fish are also a popular option, especially for Japanese-themed gardens.
 They’re large, colorful, and live longer.
 Keeping the balance between the plants and the fish is important.
 Too many can lead to algae blooms.

-If you plan to build a waterfall on the edge of your pond, you can install an entire system using Hunter irrigation parts which provides artificial pond irrigation.
+If you plan to build a waterfall on the edge of your pond, you can install an entire system using Hunter irrigation parts to provide artificial pond irrigation.
 This helps prevent water stagnation that often attracts mosquitoes.